 Females calve easily and have a strong maternal instinct.
 Cows can continue to bear calves for many years and it isn’t unusual for 13 year old animals to still be productive.
 (One of Hugh Watson’s cows is alleged to have produced 29 calves during her 35 year life!)

 Aberdeen Angus cattle can thrive in all conditions with a minimum of maintenance.
 Little wonder that they are now a truly international breed.
 The Aberdeen Angus is popular in America, Argentina, Australia, Canada, and New Zealand.
-They can also be found in Brazil, South Africa and all across Europe.
+They can also be found in Brazil, South Africa and across Europe.

 If you are interested in purchasing Aberdeen Angus cattle, please get in touch.